omerhakim/Lab_Mod3/README.md

 <img src = "./images/image10.png">

 Before starting training my model, I created dummy variables out of the features "Sex", "Education and "Marriage".
-I also rename some of the columns in order to have better understaning of the features.
+I also rename some of the columns in order to have better understanding of the features.

 <img src = "./images/image11.png">

-after adding the new dummy variables,  dropped the original ones.
+After adding the new dummy variables,   I dropped the original ones.

 <img src = "./images/image12.png">

-Because I didn't find in my EDA a clear feture that influence clearly on the risk of defalut, I decided to create more features including polinomials and interaction (multiplcation)
+Because I didn't find in my EDA a clear features that influence significantly on the risk of default, I decided to create more features including polynomials and interaction (multiplication)

 <img src = "./images/image13.png">

 To be able to train and validate the model, I used Sklearn Train_Test_Split method.
-I split the data frame into features (independet variables) and target (dependet vaiable).
+I split the data frame into features (independent variables) and target (dependent variable).

 <img src = "./images/image14.png">

-From the 189 features I have now after applying polynaomials and interactions tools, I chose 45, using F_regression of the SelectKbest methos from Sklearn.
+From the 189 features I have now after applying polynomials and interactions tools, I chose the best 45, using F_regression of the SelectKbest method from Sklearn.

 <img src = "./images/image15.png">